lingtalfi/jItemSlider/doc/conception.md

 - move left

 ```
---> the first item should be in position 3 instead of desired position 1.
+--> the first item is in position 3 instead of desired position 1.
 --> the problem is that there is a gap between the slider mask's left boundary and the first item:
         a blank that we don't like.
 ```